 Without GEM, many girls would be unable to see their mothers often – if at all.
 In addition to lowering the likelihood of recidivism among incarcerated parents, there is strong evidence that maintaining contact with one’s incarcerated parent improves a child’s emotional response to the incarceration and supports parent-child attachment.

 Upon the mother's release from prison, mothers and daughters are encouraged to remain actively involved with GEM, by volunteering and sharing their insight and experiences with current participants—making “Breaking the Cycle - Building the Bond” a consistent theme in their lives.

 "Children of incarcerated parents are among the most at-risk, yet least visible, populations of children.
-The genorous support from the Texas Bar Foundation will help bring visibility to this underserved population and more imporantly, provide programming that will empower our girls to break the cycle of incarceration and lead successful lives with vision and purpose," says GEM.
-Since its inception in 1965, the Texas Bar Foundation has awarded more than $15 million in grants to law-related programs.
+The genorous support from the Texas Bar Foundation will help bring visibility to this underserved population and more imporantly, provide programming that will empower our girls to break the cycle of incarceration and lead successful lives with vision and purpose," says GEM Founder, Brittany K. Byrd - a Dallas attorney with first-hand knowledge of the needs of girls with mothers in prison.
+Since its inception in 1965, the Texas Bar Foundation has awarded more than $16 million in grants to law-related programs.
 Supported by members of the State Bar of Texas, the Texas Bar Foundation is the nation’s largest charitably-funded bar foundation.